ezra-lieblich/sample_game/README.md

 	on it.
 Since I was the only one working on it, I was in charge of coming up with the idea and implementing it myself.

     For resources, I primarily used the JavaFX docs.
+I looked up classes such as VBox, Text, Scene, Group and some others.
 I also used a website on Professor Duval's website to help me with commenting my code.
 Finally I used some of Professors Duval's sample code that he gave in class that had the Duke.
 I used that primarily